eon01/ObservabilityWithPrometheusAndGrafanaCompanionToolkit/README.md

 # Observability with Prometheus and Grafana

-This repository contains the code snippets used in Observability with Prometheus and Grafana: A Step-by-Step Guide Practical Guide to Monitoring Cloud-Native Applications.
+This repository contains the code snippets used in *Observability with Prometheus and Grafana: A Step-by-Step Guide Practical Guide to Monitoring Cloud-Native Applications*.

 ![](resources/images/3d.png)